Essay on Demonetization in 100 and 400 Words

 The scrapping of the currency by the government to prevent it from being used illegally is called demonetization.
 The currency, after being demonetized by the government, instantly turns to scrap and loses its market value.
 After demonetization, a new currency is issued by the government, thus replacing the old one.

 The main goal of demonetization is to target tax evaders and black money hoarders and put an end to their plans.
-The information of demonetization is kept a secret because if it gets leaked, the corrupt people will have plenty of time to convert their black money into legal forms like gold, land, etc. Hence, the sudden implementation of demonetization is necessary.
+The information about demonetization is kept a secret because if it gets leaked, the corrupt people will have plenty of time to convert their black money into legal forms like gold, land, etc. Hence, the sudden implementation of demonetization is necessary.

 Also Read:- Essay on Athletics in 100, 200, 300 Words for Students